Menu

 Law Enforcement Center Employment

 The Columbia County Sheriff’s Office is recruiting to fill current Deputy Sheriff vacancies.
+Lateral transfer candidates are strongly encouraged to apply.
 This is a patrol deputy position.
 Patrol deputies will be issued a take home squad that is assigned to them.
-Deputies are eligible for specialized teams like SWAT, Dive, Boat Patrol, Drug Unit, Honor Guard, K-9, Hostage Negotiation, Critical Incident Debriefing, Accident Reconstruction, Crime Scene Evidence Tech, and Drone Unit.
+Deputies are eligible for specialized teams like SWAT, Dive, Boat Patrol, Drug Unit, Honor Guard, K-9, Crisis Negotiation, Critical Incident Debriefing, Accident Reconstruction, Crime Scene Evidence Tech, and Drone Unit.

-Qualifications: Minimum two-year associate degree or 60 credits from an accredited Technical College, College or University; a High School diploma or its equivalent; and a minimum of 21 years of age.
+Qualifications: Minimum two-year associate degree or 60 credits from an accredited Technical College, College, or University; a High School diploma or its equivalent; and a minimum of 18 years of age.
 State Law Enforcement Standards Board Certified or Certifiable is preferred.

 Requirements: Must possess a valid motor vehicle operator's license with a good driving record.
-Be able to pass an extensive and thorough background check including drug screening.
+Be able to pass an extensive and thorough background check including physical and psychological examination as well as drug and alcohol screening.
 Must be willing to work a flexible schedule that includes holidays, weekends, and nights.
 Must have uncompromised integrity with high moral standards.

 How to Apply: Submit WI Law Enforcement Standard Board application DJ-LE330.
 Applicants MUST complete the 3 questions in Section 6 for consideration.
 Selection process includes review of application documents, oral interviews, background investigation, medical & psychological evaluations, drug and alcohol screenings.
-Obtain the Law Enforcement application from the Columbia County website or Wilenet.
-Position will remain open until filled.
+Obtain the Law Enforcement application from the Columbia County Website or Wilenet.
+Deadline for applications is May 1, 2024.
+Interviews for the top candidates will be scheduled after that time.
 AN EQUAL OPPORTUNITY EMPLOYER

-In addition to the DJ-LE330, submit a resume, cover letter, and your responses to the following essay questions:
+In addition to the DJ-LE330, please submit your answers to the following essay questions:

 1. Why do you feel you are the best candidate for a Deputy Sheriff position with Columbia County?